kui-jpg/_Demo/README.md

-This is a Demo
+This is a Demo \n
-Creating a new branch is quick.
+Creating a new branch is quick. \n
+Creating a new branch is quick and simple. \n